Rory80Hz/blog/general/architect.md

 Just because we use the term Architecture for the bits of the system that are difficult to change, and, of itself, it is a good word to describe that, it does not mean that one person is the Architect, because really, the role you are fulfilling is way more than that.

-So, really, Architect is a shit word for that role...not sure quite what is though.
+So, really, Architect is a shit word for that role...not sure quite what a good word for it is though.